-If the flow rate exceeds the permitted range, the unit may become damaged due to corrosion.
+- If the flow rate exceeds the permitted range, the unit may become damaged due to corrosion.
 Furniture may become wet due to water leaks.

-Do not install the unit outdoors, in an enclosed indoor space, or in a semi-underground space.
+Do not install the unit in an enclosed space or a semi-underground space.

-- The unit is for exclusive use in a machine room with a ventilation equipment. - If the refrigerant leaks, a fire may result. - The unit must be stored where leaking refrigerant will not accumulate.
+- If the refrigerant leaks, a fire may result. - The unit must be stored where leaking refrigerant will not accumulate. - Store the unit in a room large enough to allow clearance in the event of refrigerant leakage.